 National flag of Qatar - Flickr

-CAIRO – 20 October 2017: Qatari lawyer and former Justice Minister Najeeb Al Nuaimi said in a statement that he has a bad experience with Qatari courts and that they cannot be trusted.
+CAIRO – 23 October 2017: Human rights groups expressed their rage when Qatari lawyer and former Justice Minister Najeeb al-Nuaimi was placed on the watch list.
+The move came after Nuaimi stated that he has had a bad experience with Qatari courts and that they cannot be trusted.

-Nuaimi said that he had a bad experience with the Qatari courts while advocating Qatari poet Mohamed Al-Agamy in a secret session, where he claimed the judge and the investigative judge were the same person, a matter that violates Qatari laws and doesn’t guarantee the defendant a fair trial.
+Earlier, Nuaimi said that he had a bad experience with the Qatari courts while advocating on behalf of Qatari poet Mohamed al-Agamy in a secret session, where he claimed the judge and the investigative judge were the same person; a matter that violates Qatari laws and does not guarantee the defendant a fair trial.

 On June 22, two former Al-Jazeera journalists, Canadian-Egyptian Mohamed Fahmy and Egyptian Mohamed Fawzy, held a press conference titled “Al-Jazeera on Trial” to reveal Doha’s foreign agenda in the region.